rakshixh/FakeJobs-Api/README.md

 - **Description**: Adds a new job listing.
 - **Usage**: Send a POST request to `/jobs` with the details of the new job in the request body.<br>
 > [!NOTE]
-> You can include `id` in the body but still backend will generate new `id` for the created new job listing.
+> You can include `id` in the body but still backend will generate new `id value` for `id` property for the created new job listing.
 - **Example for `Body of the request`**:
 ```
 {